unicode-org/icu4x/ffi/diplomat/cpp/docs/source/datetime_ffi.rst

         See the `Rust documentation for new_from_codes <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new_from_codes>`__ for more information.

+    .. cpp:function:: static ICU4XDateTime new_from_date_and_time(const ICU4XDate& date, const ICU4XTime& time)

+        Creates a new :cpp:class:`ICU4XDateTime` from an :cpp:class:`ICU4XDate` and :cpp:class:`ICU4XTime` object

+        See the `Rust documentation for new <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new>`__ for more information.

     .. cpp:function:: ICU4XDate date() const

         Gets a copy of the date contained in this object